UniversalRobots/Universal_Robots_ROS2_Description/doc/robot_frames.rst

 The frame ``tool0`` is the tool frame as calculated using forward kinematics.
 If the robot has an all-zero tool configured, this should be equivalent to the tool frame on the control box / teach pendant.

+The frame ``flange`` is supposed to be used to attach custom tool frame or end-effectors to the robot.
+For instance, with a gripper's ``xacro:macro`` available, it is often possible to specify a parent frame, for which ``flange`` should be used.

 .. note::